underscoreio/underscoreio/src/html/_drafts/designing-error-handling.md

 res1: Option[Int] = None
 ~~~

 There are a lot of data structures that implement variations of this idea.
-We might use `Either` or `Try` from the standard library, or Scalaz's disjuction, written `\/`.
+We might also use `Either` or `Try` from the standard library, or Scalaz's disjuction, written `\/`.

-We've seen we can use a monad like `Option`, `Try`, or `\/` to implement fail-fast behaviour.
-Now we turn to how we actually represent the errors we encounter.

 We want some information on errors for debugging.
-This means we can immediately drop `Option` from consideration as it doesn't allow us to record any information on the reason the error occurred.
+This means we can immediately drop `Option` from consideration as it doesn't allow us to record any information on the error's cause.

 We can also drop `Try` from consideration. `Try` always stores a `Throwable` to represent errors.
 What is a `Throwable`?
-It's not a sealed trait so the compiler is not going to tell us if we forget to handle a case.
+It can be just about anything.
+In particular, it's not a sealed trait so the compiler is not going to tell us if we forget to handle a case.
 Therefore we can't meet goal two if we use `Try`.

 `Either` allows us to store any type we want as the error case.
 Thus we could meet our goals with `Either`, but in practice I prefer not to use it.
 The reason being it is cumbersome to use.
 Whenever you `flatMap` on an `Either` you have to decide which of the left and right cases is considered that success case (the so-called left and right projections).
-This is tedious and, since the right case is always considered the succesful case, adds no value but serves as a way to introduce bugs[^bugs].
+This is tedious and, since the right case is always considered the succesful case, only serves to introduce bugs[^bugs].

 [^bugs]: Admittedly this is no a common source of bugs.
 However, as a leftie I sometimes get my right and left mixed up and it is conceivable this *is* the kind of mistake I could make.

 My preferred choice is Scalaz's `\/` type, which is *right-biased*.
 This means it always considers the right hand to be the successful case for `flatMap` and `map`.
-It's much more convenient to use than `Either`.
+It's much more convenient to use than `Either` and can be used as a drop-in replacement for it.

 ## Representing Errors

+Having decided to use the disjunction monad for fail-fast error handling, let's turn to how we represent errors.

 Errors form a logical disjunction.
 For example, database access could fail because the record is not found *or* no connection could be made *or* we are not authenticated, and so on.
 As soon as we see this structure we should turn to an algebraic data type (a sum type in particular), which we implement in Scala with code like